 Sometimes you just know.
 You look at who's being kept on and who's being let go, and it doesn't add up.
 If you've got that feeling, it's worth investigating.

-What fair selection looks like
+What does fair redundancy selection look like?

 When an employer needs to reduce headcount, they can't just pick whoever they want.
 They have to follow a process, and a key part of that process is how they decide who goes and who stays.
+ACAS has useful guidance on what's expected.

 Fair selection criteria are things that can be measured objectively.
 Common examples: